 One of the many times we were stranded at Dover AFB was well into the evening, so we had to think of something creative for overnight sleeping accommodations.
 The solution was to secure the base’s gymnasium.
 We were also able to get several dozen cots through the Installation Duty Office.

-We spread out on the basketball court.
-We started begrudgingly assembling our cots all the while muttering amongst ourselves about how much worse we have had it and how much worse this night could have been.
+Spreading out on the basketball court, we started begrudgingly assembling our cots.
+All the while we were muttering amongst ourselves about how much worse we have had it and how much worse this night could have been.
 The duty officer made a courtesy visit to the gymnasium to check on us; he seemed genuinely concerned:

 “I’m sorry I couldn’t get you men better accommodations at such short notice.
 Is there anything else maybe I could get you?”